Community Stacks#

 1. Visit https://hub.docker.com/ and log in.

-4. Enter the name of the image matching the one you entered when prompted with stack_name by the cookiecutter.
-DockerHub - Create Repository page with the name field set to "My specialized jupyter stack"
+2. Create a new repository - make sure to use the correct namespace (account or organization).
+Enter the name of the image matching the one you entered when prompted with stack_name by the cookiecutter.

-5. Enter a description for your image.
+3. Enter a description for your image.

-9. Click on your avatar in the top-right corner and select Account settings.
-DockerHub page zoomed into the user's settings and accounts menu
+4. Click on your avatar in the top-right corner and select Account Settings.

-10. Click on Security and then click on the New Access Token button.
-DockerHub - Account page with the "Security" tab active and a rectangle highlighting the "New Access Token" button in the UI
+Docker Hub - Account page with the "Security" tab active and a rectangle highlighting the "New Access Token" button in the UI

-11. Enter a meaningful name for your token and click on Create DockerHub - New Access Token page with the name field set to "my-jupyter-docker-token"
+Docker Hub - New Access Token page with the name field set to "test-stack token"

-12. Copy the personal access token displayed on the next screen.
+7. Copy the personal access token displayed on the next screen.

 Note

-you will not be able to see it again after you close the pop-up window**.
+You will not be able to see it again after you close the pop-up window.

-13. Head back to your GitHub repository and click on the Settings tab.
-GitHub page with the "Setting" tab active and a rectangle highlighting the "New repository secret" button in the UI
+8. Head back to your GitHub repository and click on the Settings tab.

-15. Create a DOCKERHUB_TOKEN secret and paste the Personal Access Token from DockerHub in the value field.
-GitHub - Actions/New secret page with the Name field set to "DOCKERHUB_TOKEN"
+10. Create a DOCKERHUB_TOKEN secret and paste the Personal Access Token from Docker Hub in the value field.

 Defining Your Image#